Working!!: Wagnaria employees

-The main protagonist, a high school freshman who takes a part-time job at Wagnaria.
+The main protagonist, Daisuke is a high school freshman who takes a part-time job at Wagnaria.
 He does not want to work, but is forced to take on a part-time job to pay for his personal costs after his father's business went bankrupt.
-He is an easily annoyed teenager, specifically towards his carefree family and towards Miyakoshi's attempts at feeding him chocolate which always end on a disastrous note.
+Daisuke is an easily annoyed teenager, especially towards his carefree family and towards Miyakoshi's attempts at feeding him chocolate which always end on a disastrous note.